Lillian1070/showcase_python_dataCleaning_1/README.md

-<span style="color:gray;">_I’d love to hear your thoughts!
-If you have any suggestions or questions, feel free to connect with me._</span>
+_I’d love to hear your thoughts!
+If you have any suggestions or questions, feel free to connect with me._